AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-48-Pharming.md

 Now any browser on this machine goes to 192.168.1.100 for these domains regardless of what the user types in the address bar

+Method 2 — DNS Server Poisoning (more dangerous, wider impact) Attacker compromises or poisons a DNS resolver used by many people Like DNS Spoofing (day 02) but specifically targeting financial/login sites A single poisoned DNS server can redirect thousands of victims simultaneously No malware needed on individual machines — the attack happens at the network level